 Sports Clubs – targeted to members 13-to-18, these year-round teen clubs develop members’ leadership skills; focus on community service and volunteerism; and offer Club sports, fitness, recreation and nutrition programs.

 Above all, kids want to have fun.
-With this in mind, at Boys & Girls Clubs, we have game rooms at every Club.
+With this in mind, Boys & Girls Clubs, have game rooms at every Club.
 Whether foosball, eight ball, Ping-Pong or air hockey, kids can play a variety of games while learning interpersonal skills and sportsmanship through fun competition.

 Club members learn about team building and can enhance their own athletic skills through various sports.
 We give kids a chance to compete in city wide basketball and soccer leagues.
 Through these activities, kids stay fit while having fun.

 Young members become exposed to a variety of environments and activities outside their own neighborhoods.
 Our Clubs offer trips to nature centers, local beaches, museums, professional sporting events, circuses, amusement parks, skating rinks, restaurants and plays.
-Supervised by adults, these field trips help open members’ eyes to new opportunities and experiences.
+Supervised by adults, these field trips help open members’ to new opportunities and experiences.

 Skill Tech is a basic computer skills program that develops Club members’ proficiency with word processing, spreadsheet and other productivity software through fun, hands-on, engaging lessons and projects for four age groups.
 Skill Tech is just one of the technology programs developed through BGCA’s Club Tech initiative, generously sponsored by Microsoft Corporation and Best Buy Children’s Foundation.